Preparation and submission of manuscripts

 Who can select Open Choice?

-Eveyone can publish his/her European Radiology article within the Open Choice programme, but has to cover the costs.
+Everyone can publish their European Radiology article within the Open Choice programme, but has to cover the costs.

-Further, Springer has agreements with institutions which fund Open Choice publication for all Corresponding authors from covered institutions, at no extra fee (Transformative Agreements).
-General information about Institutional Agreements, including lists of all institutions that are part of the agreement can be found at www.springernature.com/de/open-research/institutional-agreements
+Further, Springer has agreements with institutions which fund Open Choice publication for all corresponding authors from covered institutions, at no extra fee (Transformative Agreements).
+General information about Institutional Agreements, including lists of all institutions that are part of the agreement can be found at https://www.springernature.com/gp/open-research/oa-agreements

 How to select Open Choice?